TheZoq2/Presentations/electronics_for_programmers/slip_input.md

     - 10-100 MHz
     - Low amounts of RAM
 >>
-- No operating system
+- No operating system ⇒
     - Full control
-    - No interrupts
+    - Timing guarantees
     - No safeguards
     - No heap
 >>